apache/arrow-site/_posts/2022-01-28-skyhook-bringing-computation-to-storage-with-apache-arrow.md

 Then, Skyhook defines a custom “file format” in the Arrow Datasets layer.
 Queries against such files get translated to direct requests to Ceph using those new operations, bypassing the traditional POSIX file system layer.
-After decoding, filtering, and projection, Ceph directly sends the client Arrow record batches, minimizing CPU overhead for encoding/decoding—another optimization Arrow makes possible.
+After decoding, filtering, and projecting, Ceph sends the Arrow record batches directly to the client, minimizing CPU overhead for encoding/decoding—another optimization Arrow makes possible.
 The record batches use Arrow’s compression support to further save bandwidth.

 <figure>